Ethical City Guides: Vancouver

 Mister: Ice cream that's frozen right in front of you using liquid nitrogen to yield a super soft and creamy dessert.
 I love their Hong Kong Milk Tea flavour!

 Earnest Ice Cream: Possibly the best ice cream in Vancouver, this small-batch artisan ice cream company has three locations.
-London Fog or Matcha are my two favourites.
+London Fog and Matcha are my two favourites, but Whiskey Hazelnut is the crowd pleaser.

-Bubble Tea: Yeah, there's bubble tea all over Vancouver, and it's amazing.
-The family favourite is Milk & Sugar Cafe.
+Bubble Tea: There's bubble tea all over Vancouver, and it's all pretty amazing.
+The family favourite is Milk & Sugar Cafe, but I've heard good things about Boba Boy, Boba Monster, and you can never go wrong with one of Chatime's many locations.

 There are two main things I look for when I explore a city: beautiful stores and coffee shops (yes, I'm that person).
 However, Vancouver is a much more complex and vibrant city than simply a shopping destination.
 Take some time to explore its sights, sounds, tastes.
 They have some of the best sushi in the world next to Japan (if you have some extra spending money, you need to try sushi Miku), and their beaches are begging for long walks along the shore.
-If you find yourself near Canada Place, soak up the incredible views of the harbour and grab some world-class gelato at Bella Gelateria.
+If you find yourself near Canada Place, soak up the incredible views of the harbour.
 Or, if it's raining, hop on the exhilerating Fly Over Canada ride (a lifelike virtual hang-gliding ride).
-If the sun is on your side, take a walk along English Bay or Jericho Beach; a bike ride along the Sea Wall; a wander through Granville Island Public Market (try some delicious candied salmon); a stroll through Stanley Park; a scenic sea bus ride to Lonsdale Quay market (it's not every day you get to take an aquatic transit ride); a walk around downtown; or a trip out to White Rock.
+If the sun is on your side, take a walk along English Bay or Kits Beach; a bike ride along the Sea Wall; a wander through Granville Island Public Market (try some delicious candied salmon); amble along Robson Street at night and take in the restaurants and cafes that are still bustling with life; walk along the beautiful waterfront pathway of False Creek; take a stroll through Stanley Park; a scenic sea bus ride to Lonsdale Quay market (it's not every day you get to take an aquatic transit ride); a walk around downtown; or a trip out to the seaside town of White Rock.
+And don't be afraid to take public transit in Vancouver, because it forces you to slow down and feel the pulse of the city.
+It runs quite well, and if you have Google Maps, you'll be set.
+If you have any friends or family who live in Vancouver, see if they'd be willing to lend you their Compass Card -- it makes transit a breeze.